cfolino/bookstack_docs/virtual-machines/pages/90_openmediavault-omv-patching-conditional-reboot-bare-metal.md

   reboot-required file exists OR apt upgrade changed
 ```

-This means reboot occurs when:
+This means a reboot occurs when:

 - `/var/run/reboot-required` exists, **or**
-- package upgrade actually changed the system
+- The package upgrade actually changed the system

 #### If reboot is NOT required

 - A message is logged:
   - “No reboot required for OMV.”
-- No further reboot tasks run.
+- No reboot-related tasks execute.

 #### If reboot IS required

 The following actions occur:

-1) Collect service facts
+1. Collect service facts
-2) Build list of Samba services present:
+2. Build a list of Samba services present:
-   - checks for `samba` and `smbd` keys in `ansible_facts.services`
+   - Checks for `samba` and `smbd` in `ansible_facts.services`
-3) Gracefully stop Samba services (if present)
+3. Gracefully stop Samba services (if present)
-4) Append Samba stop actions into `omv_patch_summary`
+4. Append Samba stop actions into `omv_patch_summary`
-5) Run a pre-reboot ping check to the configured ping host
+5. Run a pre-reboot ping check to the configured ping host
-6) Reboot OMV using Ansible’s reboot module (bare metal):
+6. Reboot OMV using Ansible’s reboot module (bare metal):
    ```yaml
    ansible.builtin.reboot:
      reboot_timeout: "{{ omv_reboot_timeout }}"
      test_command: "whoami"
    ```
-7) Wait for SSH to return (delegated to localhost)
+7. Wait for SSH to return (delegated to `localhost`)
-8) Post-reboot ping check
+8. Run post-reboot ping check
-9) Capture post-reboot uptime
+9. Capture post-reboot uptime
-10) Append reboot details and post-uptime into `omv_patch_summary`
+10. Append reboot details and post-reboot uptime into `omv_patch_summary`

 Important characteristics:

-- Reboot is **guest/bare-metal initiated**, not Proxmox-controlled
+- Reboot is **guest / bare-metal initiated**, not Proxmox-controlled
 - Samba is stopped **only when rebooting**, and only if services exist
 - Connectivity is validated after reboot before declaring success

 ---

-## Defaults & Tunables
+## Defaults &amp; Tunables

 From `roles/omv_patch/defaults/main.yml`: